-Tool Support for Architectural Pattern Selection in Cloud-centric Service-oriented IDEs By ATB Bremen oftware architecture is a central part of software engineering and plays a crucial role in the success of software applications, both in terms of business and engineering aspects.
+Tool Support for Architectural Pattern Selection in Cloud-centric Service-oriented IDEs

+Software architecture is a central part of software engineering and plays a crucial role in the success of software applications, both in terms of business and engineering aspects.
 Deciding on a specific software architecture requires careful analysis of the software application's requirements and is not trivial.